fchris82/WfDockerWorkflow/README.md

 Nginx Reverse Proxy
 ===================

-Install the deb package:
+### Install the deb package

     sudo dpkg -i nginx-reverse-proxy.deb

+The configuration files are in the `/etc/nginx-reverse-proxy` directory.
+Eg: you can change the default port in `config` file.

-Build package:
+### Build package

+For developers:

     make rebuild_proxy